jofftiquez/vue-croppie/README.md

 # API

-All of the options and methods are based on [Croppie Documentation](https://foliotek.github.io/Croppie/).
-All property names and method names are `"==="` the same if you know what I mean.
+All of the properties and methods are based on [Croppie Documentation](https://foliotek.github.io/Croppie/).
+All property and method names are `"==="` the same if you know what I mean.

-Except for thest few things below.
+Except for these few things below.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|
 | `ref` (required) | `Object` | `none` | `ref` is used to create a reference to the child component, in order to have access to it's methods and properties.
 Specific example is to access the `result()` function of `vue-croppie` from outside the component. |
 | `resultType` | `String` | `base64` | The image encoding of the cropped image via `result()`.
 Also available in [Croppie Documentation](https://foliotek.github.io/Croppie/). |

+# License

+### MIT

+Use and abuse at your own risk.

+`</>` with ❤️ by Jofferson Tiquez